-Paul Doyle is an Operating Partner at Blackford Capital.
-Paul brings with him more than 30 years of diverse business experience, including 20 years as a CEO leading manufacturing and leadership development companies.
-Paul has been active in North America with companies ranging from $20 million to $300 million in revenue.
-Paul began his career with GHSP, Inc., spending 15 years with the metal forming company.
+Paul Doyle is the Managing Partner at Blackford Capital.
+In the 8 years prior to joining Blackford full time, he served as an Operating Partner focusing on strategic planning and executive coaching.
+Paul brings with him more than 35 years of diverse business experience, including 15 years as a CEO, leading manufacturing companies.
+Paul has been active in North America with companies ranging from $20 million to $450 million in revenue.

 Paul’s passion is for leader and leadership development.
 This is the red thread that has run through his entire career.
 He began work at Delta Management Group in Portland, Oregon where he was responsible for first line leadership development in their client companies.